Maritime Museum of the Atlantic: Location

 The museum was one of the first attractions to open on the redeveloped Halifax Waterfront.
-Its location provides the museum with several piers and boatsheds, as well as a strategic view of the Halifax Harbour looking seaward towards the Harbourmaster office and Georges Island and across to Dartmouth.
+Its location provides the museum with several piers and boatsheds, as well as a strategic view of the Halifax Harbour, which looks seaward towards the Harbourmaster office and Georges Island and across to Dartmouth.
 Among its facilities is the restored 1880s Robertson Store ship chandler building, as well as modern exhibit galleries in the Devonian Wing (the modern museum building).
 HMCS Sackville, a World War II Flower-class corvette is docked adjacent to the museum in the summer months but is not owned or administered by the museum.

+Also, the flags across the front of the building read, "Welcome aboard L44 38N G63 34W"--giving it's Latitude and lonGitude in degrees and minutes.

 Collection

 In addition to the over 30,000 artifacts, the museum also has a collection of 30,000 photographs as well as a large collection of charts and rare books.
-A reference library, open to the public, is named after the Museum's founding director, The Niels Jannasch Library.
+A reference library, open to the public, is named after the museum's founding director, The Niels Jannasch Library.
 The museum has Canada's largest collection of ship portraits including the oldest ship portrait in Canada as well as a large collection of ship models including the original production models of the television show Theodore Tugboat.
 Ongoing restoration of Whim, a 1937 C-class sloop can be found in one of the boatsheds on the wharf behind the museum.
 In addition to this current restoration project, the boatsheds house some of the museum's small craft collection.
 During the summer months three boats in the working small craft collection can be found moored next to the CSS Acadia.
 In July 2017 the museum also completed restoration of the small schooner Hebridee II.